promptfoo/promptfoo/README.md

 })();
 ```

 This code imports the `promptfoo` library, defines the evaluation options, and then calls the `evaluate` function with these options.
-The results will be logged to the console:
+The results are logged to the console:

 ```js
 {